phel-lang/phel-lang.org/content/documentation/testing.md

 ## Assertions

-The core of the libray is the `is` macro, which can be used to defined assertions.
+The core of the library is the `is` macro, which can be used to defined assertions.

 ```phel
 (is (= 4 (+ 2 2)) "my test description")